United States Antimony Corp.: United States Antimony CEO to be Featured on Fox Business

 ~ Antimony, Cobalt, Tungsten, and Zeolite ~

-DALLAS, TX / ACCESS Newswire / July 14, 2025 / United States Antimony Corporation ("USAC," "US Antimony," the "Company"), (NYSE American:UAMY)(NYSE Texas:UAMY), announced today that its Chairman and CEO, Mr. Gary C. Evans, is being featured live tomorrow morning on Fox Business with Maria Bartiromo to be aired at approximately 7:30 am Eastern Time, Tuesday, July 15, 2025.
+DALLAS, TX / ACCESS Newswire / July 18, 2025 / United States Antimony Corporation ("USAC," "US Antimony," the "Company"), (NYSE American:UAMY)(NYSE Texas:UAMY), announced today that the previous interview scheduled for earlier this week has been moved to today at the same airing time.
+Mr. Gary C. Evans, Chairman and CEO, will be featured in studio Friday morning on Fox Business with Maria Bartiromo to be aired at approximately 7:30 am Eastern Time, July 18, 2025.

 Mr. Evans will provide an update on all of the antimony procurement sourcing being conducted by USAC, both domestically and internationally, for the remainder of fiscal 2025.